Skip to main content

 Matching fabric to the occasion

 The dress code decides more than the colour does.
-A few pairings we keep coming back to at the atelier:
+A few pairings we keep coming back to when we cut a made-to-measure evening dress:

 Black tie and formal galas